suffolklibraries/lgc/content/collections/events/wild-families-11-05.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1740657272
+updated_at: 1740658078
 duplicated_from: 8b439bad-80c1-4b65-8144-aef42e644d9a
 accessibility_information:
   - 'Accessible toilets'
 ---
-An Easter themed family session.
+A hedgehog themed family session to celebrate Hedgehog Awareness Week.